meowmeowahr/kevinbotlib/docs/robot.md

 * Extend the [BaseRobot](reference/index.md#kevinbotlib.robot.BaseRobot) class and add your own code.
 * Call `YourRobotClassName().run()` to start the robot's execution
-* All of the components listed above will be started up automatically 😀
+* All the components listed above will be started up automatically 😀

 !!! warning
     It is not recommended to override the `run` method, or any other private method marked with the `@final` decorator.